furyahub/furynode/docs/tutorials/upgrades.md

 6. Check deposits:

 ```
-furynoded q gov deposits 1
+furynd q gov deposits 1
 ```

 7. Vote on proposal:

 ```
-furynoded tx gov vote 1 yes --from fury --chain-id localnet --keyring-backend test -y --broadcast-mode block
+furynd tx gov vote 1 yes --from fury --chain-id localnet --keyring-backend test -y --broadcast-mode block
 ```

 The node will have a consensus failure when it reaches the "upgrade-height".
-Restarting the node will not be enough for the chain to continue a new furynoded release is required
+Restarting the node will not be enough for the chain to continue a new furynd release is required

-8. Make a new furynoded release:
+8. Make a new furynd release:

   i.
 Update "version" file content to "plan_name" ii.
 Update "app/setup_handlers.go" "releaseVersion" constant to "plan_name"